opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for NRQL alert conditions:
 * list(policyId): returns all NRQL alert conditions for the given policy id.
-* show(policyId,id): returns the NRQL alert condition for the given policy id and condition id.
+* show(policyId,conditionId): returns the NRQL alert condition for the given policy id and condition id.
-* delete(id): deletes the NRQL alert condition with the given id.
+* delete(conditionId): deletes the NRQL alert condition with the given id.

 ### Alerts External Service Conditions
 To add a critical external service alert condition for average response time above 5s, instantiate a condition object and then pass it to the "create" operation: